 - Injuries or damage to someone else’s property liability

 You also have a chance to purchase additional coverages for greater protection.
 Normal homeowners insurance policies offer coverage for damage due to fires, lightning strikes, windstorms, and hail.
-However, it is important to note that not all-natural disasters are covered by homeowners insurance.
-One example is damage caused by earthquakes and floods.
-These are not usually covered by homeowners insurance.
+However, it is important to note that not all-natural disasters are part of homeowners insurance.
+One example is damage due to earthquakes and floods.
+These are not usually part of homeowners insurance.
 Another example is damage to your sewer lines.
-These are not covered by homeowners insurance.
-Separate insurance policies can be purchased to help for your home and personal properties’ protection against those kinds of risks.
+These are not part of homeowners insurance.
+You can purchase separate insurance policies to help for your home and personal properties’ protection against those kinds of risks.

 One of the standard coverages of a homeowners insurance policy is dwelling protection which helps you cover the structure of your home.
 For instance, this covers your house’s foundation, walls, and roof.
-This may also help you cover structures that are attached to the home such as your garage or a deck against some certain risks.
+This may also help you cover structures that are part of your homes such as your garage or a deck against certain risks.

 Other structures protection

-Most homeowners insurance policies also include coverage for other structures that are included in your property but separate from your main houses, such as a detached garage, tool shed, or fence.
+Most homeowners insurance policies also include coverage for other structures that are part of your property but separate from your main houses, such as a detached garage, tool shed, or fence.